 The Open Creation Major prepares students for a career in analogue/digital and media music creation and performance which transcend geographical, stylistic and aesthetic boundaries.
 It equips them with the skills and knowledge they need to carve out a distinctive place within the analogue and/or digital music industry as highly professional and original creative performers, transnational artists, curators or festival organisers.

-The Open Creation Major in the FHNW Master of Arts in Specialised Musical Performance is aimed at student creatives who hold at least a Bachelor's degree (or similar qualification) in instrumental or vocal performance, composition, improvisation, audio design (or related electronic music studies), performance art, or another related field.
+The Open Creation Major in the FHNW Master of Arts in Specialised Music Performance is aimed at student creatives who hold at least a Bachelor's degree (or similar qualification) in instrumental or vocal performance, composition, improvisation, audio design (or related electronic music studies), performance art, or another related field.

-Study variant available:
+Study variant available

-Structure and Content
+Structure and programme contents

 The concept behind this master's programme is to provide creative students who do not want to limit themselves to just one artistic discipline (keyword: composer-performer-improviser) with a platform within which they can substantially design and configure their individual curriculum in line with their artistic intentions.
 Thanks to the high degree of modularisation of the programme, the four main subject areas of improvisation, composition, contemporary performance and open art formats (electronics, media composition, sound art, open performance, installation, sonic art, etc.) can be combined individually and flexibly over the four semesters in collaboration with our tutors.
 This enables a very open-ended master's programme in which independent and collaborative work and artistic practice are of paramount importance.